Antz: Box office

-The film topped the box office in its opening weekend, earning $17,195,160 for a $7,021 average from 2,449 theatres.
+The film topped the box office in its opening weekend ahead of Rush Hour and What Dreams May Come, earning $17,195,160 for a $7,021 average from 2,449 theatres.
 It surpassed Stargate to have the highest October opening weekend.
 This record would last for two years until it was beaten by Meet the Parents in 2000.
 In its second weekend, the film held the top spot again, with a slippage of only 14% to $14.7 million for a $5,230 average and expanding to 2,813 sites.
 It held well also in its third weekend, slipping only 24% to $11.2 million and finishing in third place, for a $3,863 average from 2,903 theatres.
 The film's widest release was 2,929 theatres, and closed on February 18, 1999.
 The film altogether picked up $90,757,863 domestically, but failed to outgross the competition with A Bug's Life.
 The film picked up an additional $81 million in other territories for a worldwide total of $171.8 million.

 According to DreamWorks, the film's budget was about $42 million, while the numbers $60 million and $105 million were also reported.
-According to Los Angeles Times, the first figure was doubted by the film industry, considering that other computer-animated films at the time cost twice of that amount, and that the budget did not include start-up costs of PDI.
+According to Los Angeles Times, the first figure was doubted by the film industry, considering that other computer-animated films at the time cost twice that amount, and that the budget did not include start-up costs of PDI.